coderholic/pyradio/README.md

 ### Using transparency

-**PyRadio** themes are able to be used with a transparent background.

-Pressing "**T**"  will toggle the transparency setting and save this state in **PyRadio**'s configuration file (transparency is off by default).

-Setting transparency on, will actually force **PyRadio** to not use its own background color, effectively making it to display whatever is on the terminal (color/picture/transparency).
+For **PyRadio**, transparency means that a theme's background actually disappears, effectively making it to display whatever is on the terminal (color/picture/transparency).
 The visual result depends on terminal settings and whether a compositor is running.

+Not all themes look good when transparency is ON, so themes can now declare whether they want to use transparency or not.
+This is the "**transparency**" variable of the theme, which can have these values:

+- 0 means that the theme looks better with no transparency (default)
+- 1 means that the theme looks better when transparency in ON
+- 2 means that the theme looks good either way, and the global transparency setting (defined in **PyRadio** config file) can be used.

+Please notice that this is just a hint; themes will obey the rules above, but transparency can still be toggled using "**T**" (capital "**t**").

 When the "*Theme selection window*" is visible, a "**[T]**" string displayed  at  its  bottom right corner will indicate that transparency is *on*.

+### Updating themes automatically

+Terminal users have been using all kind of software to change / update / adapt their terminal colors and palettes, such as [bASE16](https://github.com/chriskempson/base16), [pywal](https://github.com/dylanaraps/pywal), [wpgtk](https://github.com/deviantfero/wpgtk), [theme.sh](https://github.com/lemnos/theme.sh), to name a few.

+**PyRadio** is now able to "watch" a given theme for changes and update its colors whenever the theme changes.

+To set up a theme for auto update, one would just open the "*Theme Selection*" window, navigate to a theme under "**User Themes**" and press "**c**".
+To create a **user theme** just follow the procedure described in section [User themes](#user-themes).

+Consecuently, the default theme name will be preceded by:

+- "**\***" if the theme is the default one (the way it has always been).
+- "**+**" if the theme is the default one, and **PyRadio** will watch it for changes.

 ## Mouse support